 As the year turns, many are conscious of a long-drawn out process of multiple ‘new’ years.
-One would be forgiven to think that many in our society see the year itself differently, almost as if we don’t all see things the same way.
-Yet surely we were all celebrating the ending of one year and the starting of a new one.
-Samhain, or Hallowe’en is celebrated as the end of one year, as it is traditionally seen as the end of harvest and abundance and the beginning of the fallow months.
-This seems a fitting end to a year; the ghosts of our ancestors walk amongst us, our trails have reached fruition and have been harvested.
-Yet, not all ‘paganic’ spiritualties would say this was the year’s end.
+There are different ways to end the year differently; we are all celebrating the ending of one year and the starting of a new one.
+Samhain, or Hallowe’en is often celebrated as the end of one year, as it is traditionally seen as the end of harvest and abundance and the beginning of the fallow months.
+This seems a fitting end to a year; the ghosts of our ancestors walk amongst us, our trials have reached fruition and have been harvested.
+Yet, not all ‘pagan’ spiritualties would say this was the year’s end.
 Instead the long, darkening months of November and most of December are seen as the death rattle of the year.
 We cannot truly die until we have been dying awhile.
 Then comes the solstice, when darkness is complete.
-A point is reached in a very real sense, far out in space, when Earth is at the zenith of her orbit, far, far out into the desperately cold wastes of Nothing.
-This is the physical end to the year, for this marks the point where we can’t get any further from the Heart; it hereby all gets lighter, brighter, we as a planetary consciousness are invited back into the warmest embrace of the Sun’s hearth.
+A point is reached in a very real sense, far from the warmth of the sun, far out into the desperately cold wastes of Nothing.
+This is the physical end to the year, for this marks the point where we can’t get any further from the Heart; it heralds the returning sun, all gets lighter, brighter, we as one half of planetary consciousness are invited back into the warmest embrace of the Sun’s hearth.

 Then January 2nd comes and it’s back to work we go.
-Nothing much has changed at all really, has it, even with the obligatory New Year’s resolutions?
+Nothing much has changed at all really, has it, even with the obligatory New Year’s resolutions.
 Still the same job, same family, same alarm sound, same commute.
 No Thing Has Changed.
 No wonder we suffer so terribly from a malaise of the spirit at this time of year like nothing else collectively felt.
 It even has a name: Blue Monday.
-It falls on January 15th this year and it is the most depressing day of the year (Watkiss, 2018), although this ‘theory’ has been debunked by many a psychologist.
+It falls on January 15th this year [written 2018] and it is the most depressing day of the year (Watkiss, 2018), although this ‘theory’ has been debunked by many a psychologist.
 Although contested by psychology, it doesn’t take away from the reality that something is amiss with our collective happiness levels.
 Here I must acknowledge that not everyone feels this dip.
 Some sail through the festivities and into January without so much as a backward glance.
 Not all see this time of year as this heart-opening and I understand this.
-The problem comes if this is a deliberate act, in order to actively avoid the magic, the Mysticism, or a deliberate act of entering into closure, death and renewal.
+Yet something difficult to deal with comes, whether this is a deliberate act to actively avoid the magic, the Mysticism, or a deliberate act of entering into closure, death and renewal.

 Why may this be?
-It may just be the weather and the dark, we’ve over eaten and spent too much, but there is more to it than this, I believe.
-It is as if so many feel all these feelings of peace and hope and joy, of renewal and all the other lovely things we’ve actually allowed and encouraged into our hearts, only to find that the ‘real’ world has no capacity at all to let us embody this.
+It may just be the weather and the dark, we’ve over-eaten and spent too much, but there is more to it than this, I believe.
+It is as if so many feel all these feelings of peace and hope and joy, of renewal and all the other powerful things we’ve actually allowed and encouraged into our hearts, only to find that the ‘real’ world has no capacity at all to let us embody this.
 People kindly ask if I had a good holiday?
 Was Christmas stressful?
 Did I eat too many mince pies and drink too much wine?
-My mouth says lightly-fashioned quips, while my heart wants to sing: I danced barefoot in the ice and snow under a waxing moon, my children held candles and blew away the-end-of-things wishes they no longer needed, I cried as I played See Amid The Winter’s Snow on the piano, I made love to my husband for the last time before the solstice and then again when it had turned to greet him back into my being, I vowed to be more grounded this year and to be more Druid, I gazed with love at the moon at New Year’s Eve and I was called by the stars to remember my birth and I did, I did and I do.
+My mouth says lightly-fashioned quips, while my heart wants to sing: I danced barefoot in the ice and snow under a waxing moon, my children held candles and blew away the-end-of-things wishes they no longer needed, I cried as I played In the bleak midwinter on the piano, I made love to my husband for the last time before the solstice and then again when it had turned to greet him back into my being, I vowed to be more grounded this year and to be more Druid, I gazed with love at the moon at New Year’s Eve and I was called by the stars to remember my birth and I did, I did and I do.

 Our heart language is muted by normal life.
 The change-over from heart expression to mind and logic is managed in the only way we know; by silencing our hearts, falling into a muted depression and silently despairing until we finally forget that we ever dared to believe in the miraculous births of our own majesty and soul’s potential.
 January is littered with the corpses of good intentions that we simply cannot sustain, we were manipulated into opening our hearts to the magic and we find out that this is not actually very acceptable, because the world we have created around us has long conspired to keep our souls silent and under strict control, let out only for state-endorsed national holidays and times like Christmas when we are actually allowed to let our hearts speak and be spoken to.
 One of the significant messages our hearts receive at this time of year is one of self-renewal.
 We actually glimpse the mystery of our souls; the magic of the Birth works!!
 We aim with all our hearts to sustain this, by going vegan, losing weight, giving up the booze or volunteering at a local charity.

 Once, cultural ceremonies allowed for much deeper emotional investiture; our hearts were opened and gloriously, wildly in charge at Imbolc and Beltane, even at Samhain.
 In the modern world this yearning for cultural ritual connection remains: if only we put our heart-feelers out there we would feel the loving embrace of our ancestors.
-Instead we have been conditioned to fear Death, covering up the true value and potential connection to our own mortality and the miracle of living by plastic-coated ghosts on 99p brooms in Scream masks.
+Instead, at Samhain we have been conditioned to fear Death, covering up the true value and potential belonging to our own mortality and the miracle of living by plastic-coated ghosts on 99p brooms in Scream masks.
 At imbolc barely anyone even notices it pass.

 What solutions should I propose?
 Any quick Google search will return many, many suggestions for detoxing and for ‘beating the blues’.
 Yet, these suggestions are body-bound, looking to shed weight or save money, to kick-start a ‘new you’ (as if the real you is too wild to make friends with).
 These are of course valid and sensible ways to realign us after a particularly spectacular splurge.
 Yet, this malaise of which I speak, one that psychologists are reluctant to endorse, for fear of devaluing the grave and serious nature of the mental health crisis that is depression, can only be addressed if it is truly acknowledged.
 And it is this: we are manipulated into cracking open our hearts for consumerist purposes, only to have them slammed shut by the world, once the tree has been chipped and the cards cut up for a craft project.